Eric Gaffney: Career

 In 1984, he joined No Preservatives as lead singer.
 He was also editor of 'Withdrawal Fanzine,’ and contributed scene reports for Maximum Rock 'N' Roll.
 In 1986, he co-founded 'Gracefully Aging Hippy Soloists' with Charlie Ondras.

 In 1988, he did the artwork, tape duplication, and local distribution for the first Sebadoh release: 'The Freed Man' cassette.
 The tape was favorably reviewed by Gerard Cosloy and resulted in a 3-record deal with Homestead Records.

 In 1989, a split-single with Big Stick, was released in the UK, followed by 'Magic Ribbons Box Set', a split with King Missile.

-Gaffney co-founded and arranged for the first practice of Sebadoh, and booked the first few shows for Sebadoh.
-Sheehan's, WMHC Hall Show in Chicopee, Katina's, Hampshire College, Middle East Cafe.
-‘The Freed Weed’ was issued on CD, followed by a 7” on Vertical Records.
-Gaffney created the cover art for 'Sebadoh III,' and the album collage art.
-The III U.S. tour followed Firehose from Ames, Iowa to Durango, Colorado.
-The band signed to both Sub Pop, 20/20 (Domino) and City Slang in 1992, followed by tours of the UK wtih The Wedding Present, BBC Session, plus dates in Europe with Pavement and Sonic Youth.
-Gaffney contributed the title and collage art, and CD layout for 'Smash Your Head on the Punk Rock, The front cover photograph for 'Rockin' The Forest,' and titled 'Sebadoh Vs. Helmet.’
-In 1993 'Bubble & Scrape.’ sold 10,000 copies in the first week, followed by two U.S. tours, and a tour of UK/Europe, including Glastonbury, Lollapalooza.
+Gaffney co-founded and arranged for the first practice of Sebadoh, and booked the first few shows for the band.
+He created the cover art for Sebadoh III, as well as the album collage art.

+Sebadoh signed to both Sub Pop, 20/20 (Domino) and City Slang in 1992.
+Gaffney contributed the title and collage art and CD layout for Smash Your Head on the Punk Rock, the front cover photograph for Rockin' The Forest, and contributed the title of the Sebadoh Vs. Helmet album.
 Gaffney left the band in late 1993.

-After leaving Sebadoh, Gaffney booked solo shows in New York (Space at Chase, Bard College, Brownies, Maxwells) and released 'It Lights Up & Spins Around' on cassette in 1998, performing and recording with his own project Fields of Gaffney, opening shows with Royal Trux, Danielson Family, Buffalo Tom.
-Old Gold (Atlanta) released ‘Brilliant Concert Numbers’ on CD in 1999, and Sub Pop released a single-club 7” on blue vinyl.
-Gaffney relocated to San Francisco, re-formed the band with new members, and booked mini-tours for New York/Brooklyn, 2002, SXSW plus Southwest U.S., and Northwest U.S., 2003–2004.
+After leaving Sebadoh, Gaffney booked solo shows in New York and released 'It Lights Up & Spins Around' on cassette in 1998, performing and recording with his own project Fields of Gaffney, opening shows with Royal Trux, Danielson and Buffalo Tom.
+He released ‘Brilliant Concert Numbers’ on CD in 1999, and Sub Pop released a single-club 7” on blue vinyl.
+Gaffney relocated to San Francisco, and recreated the band with new members.